Vyral/scott-kato-recruiting/_drafts/how-can-i-stay-productive-while-working-from-home.md

 {% include youtube.html %}

+<center><em>How can you stay productive while working from home?</em></center>

-I’ve been working from home, and I’ll admit that I’m not very disciplined at all, meaning that, absent some kind of routine, I will inevitably end up doing one of two things: working constantly and ignoring the people I love or never actually starting my workday at all.
+<br>I’ve been working from home, and I’ll admit that I’m not very disciplined at all, meaning that, absent some kind of routine, I will inevitably end up doing one of two things: working constantly and ignoring the people I love or never actually starting my workday at all.
 Obviously, my family doesn’t love the first scenario, my business partners don’t love the second, and truthfully, I’m not a fan of either.

 Despite my lifelong dream of living outside of any structure, **I designed a workday for myself and you should too**.